LibreCAD/docs/guides/drawingsetup.rst

 Creating Templates
 ~~~~~~~~~~~~~~~~~~

 Templates are created by starting a new drawing, setting the desired :ref:`Drawing Preferences <draw-prefs>`, and adding any required drawing elements (e.g. layers, borders, etc).

-Starting with a blank drawing in LibreCAD, select "Edit" from the menu bar and then "Current Drawing Preferences".
-On the first tab labeled "Paper", set the paper size and orientation as desired.
-Next, select the "Units" tab and set the options as desired.
-Click the "Dimensions" tab and adjust the values as desired.
-Check the remaining tabs and adjust those settings as necessary.
-Click "OK" when done.
+1. Starting with a blank drawing:

+    a.
+Select **Options -> Current Drawing Preferences**.
+    b.
+Set format in tabs as desired, e.g. "Paper" A4, Landscape; "Units" Length Precision 0.0, and click **OK**.
+    c.
 Add the layers and other drawing elements as required.

-Refer to :ref:`Layers <su-layers>` for details on using layers and setting the attributes.
+Refer to :ref:`Layers <su-layers>` for details on using layers and setting the attributes, and :ref:`Printing Guide <printing-guide>` for page layout ideas.
 Once the template has been prepared, it can be saved to any location where the user has read / write permissions.

 LibreCAD supports the use of multiple templates.
 A LibreCAD user that plans on creating similar drawings may require only one or two templates.
 A user that plans on several different types of drawings may desire multiple templates.
 For example, templates can be setup for each paper size available and / or for each paper orientation.